 But the Queensway store was not technically the first Tim Hortons in Toronto - an earlier incarnation of the company fled the city amid falling sales and rabid competition in the 1960s before almost dying out entirely.

 Born in Cochrane, Ont. in 1930, Miles Gilbert Horton - "Tim" professionally - was the archetypal hockey strongman and a bona fide star for the Toronto Maple Leafs.
-Over 20 seasons with the team, Horton lifted the Stanley Cup four times (the last time the Leafs won the cup Horton was on the roster) and appeared in the NHL All-Star team three times.
+Over 20 seasons with the team, Horton lifted the Stanley Cup four times and was an All-Star three times.